textileio/go-buckets/README.md

 Congrats!
 Now you have Buckets running locally.

 The Docker Compose file starts an IPFS node, which is used to pin bucket files and folders.
-You could point `buckd` to a different (possibly remote) IPFS node by setting the `BUCK_ADDR_IPFS_API` variable to a different multiaddress.
+You could point `buckd` to a different (possibly remote) IPFS node by setting the `BUCK_IPFS_MULTIADDR` variable to a different multiaddress.

-By default, this approach does not start [Powergate](https://github.com/textileio/powergate).
-If you do, be sure to set the `BUCK_ADDR_POWERGATE_API` variable to the multiaddress of your Powergate. `buckd` must be configured with Powergate to enable Filecoin archiving with `buck archive`.

 ### Creating a bucket

-Since `hub buck` and `buck` are functionally identical, this section will focus on `buck` and the Buckets Library using a locally running `buckd`.

 First off, take a look at `buck --help`.